duneroadrunner/scpptool/README.md

 ### How to Build:

 Ubuntu Linux is currently the only tested platform.
-(But there's no intrinsic reason it shouldn't work on any platform for which clang+llvm is avalable.)
+(But there's no intrinsic reason it shouldn't work on any platform for which clang+llvm is available.)

 First, [download](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract the repository (or clone it).
 Then just run the `build_myscpptool.sh` script.